StevePilcher/FitClub-MS4/README.md

 ## Testing

-The testing of this site is documented [here](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/Testing.md)
+The testing of this site is documented [here](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/Testing.md) in seperate markdown file.

 The projects code was run through individual validators.
 The detailed breakdown can be found [here](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/FitClub_Validators_Summary.pdf) with written explanations on any warnings or errors.